top of page

 If you would like to make a memorial donation to the Penn FTD Center to continue Dr. Grossman's work, please consider a donation using the link below.

-Dr. Grossman focused his research on Alzheimer’s and related dementias, with a particular focus on young-onset dementias such as frontotemporal degeneration, leading Dr. Grossman to form the Penn FTD Center in 2010.
+A neurology professor at the University of Pennsylvania for over three decades, Dr. Grossman authored or co-authored more than 600 scientific papers.
+Dr. Grossman focused his research on Alzheimer’s and related dementias, with a particular focus on young-onset dementias such as FTD, leading Dr. Grossman to form the Penn FTD Center in 2010.
 The center convenes experts across a range of disciplines to improve FTD care, diagnosis, and treatments.
 It also offers clinical genetic counseling services for FTD – a particular passion of Dr. Grossman’s.
 Dr. Grossman felt extraordinarily strong about empowering caregivers of persons with FTD and was the first to organize a caregiver conference for FTD and related disorders which continues today on an annual basis.

 Dr. Grossman was an extraordinary mentor who considered his many trainees and collaborators friends and family.
 He brought together collaborators from various fields, emphasizing that a strong community is essential to achieve collective success in our fields.
 Dr. Grossman's legacy will undoubtedly have a lasting impact on the scientific community.